 Our smaller beads offer similar colours but feature different woods:

-Our white beads are made from a common type of wood in the Philippines locally called Ambabawod.
+Light: Our light beads are made from a common type of wood in the Philippines locally called Ambabawod.
 This wood works nicely for our small beads offering an extremely light grain.